 Also at the bottom right side of the Power BI Desktop, you will notice that there is a note about the DirectQuery connection.

 With DirectQuery enabled; every time you see a visualization, Power BI sends a query to the data source, and the result of that comes back.
 You can check this process in SQL Profiler.
 SQL Profiler is a tool that you can use to capture queries sent to a SQL Server database.
 Here is an example Power BI report visual on a DirectQuery model:

 And running a SQL Profiler will show you that every time you refresh that report page or change something, there will be one query for every single visualization!

 You can see that in the SQL Profiler; Five queries have been sent to the database.
 One query, for each visualization.
 Even if two visualizations are showing the same thing, they still send two separate queries to the database.

-The understanding of how DirectQuery mode works, bring you straight to one point: How is the performance of this connection?
+The understanding of how DirectQuery mode works, brings you straight to one point: How is the performance of this connection?
 The question about the performance is a very valid question to ask.
-You must ask this question from yourself Before deciding to use this connection type of course.
+You must ask this question Before deciding to use this connection type of course.
 DirectQuery is performing much slower than the Import Data option.

 The critical thing to understand is that this type of connection is the slowest type of connection, and whenever you decide to use it, you must immediately think about performance tuning for your database.

 Using DirectQuery without performance tuning the source database, is a big mistake that you should avoid.

 To understand the need for performance tuning, let’s go through an example.
 Assume that we have a large table in a SQL Server database, a table with 48 million rows in it.
 And we are querying the only Sum of Sales column from that table.